What Are The clinical care consensus guidelines for managing CCM during pregnancy?

 It has not yet been determined whether there is an increased risk of cavernous malformation hemorrhage during pregnancy.
 Some researchers believe that increased estrogen during pregnancy causes changes in the walls of cavernous malformations in such a way that they are more likely to leak.

 Three recent studies, however, suggest the risk of hemorrhage during the pregnant state is no different than in the non-pregnant state.
 These studies have limited numbers of patients, but the vast majority of women complete a pregnancy without hemorrhage or need for surgical removal of an angioma.
+Most recently, a prospective study published by the Mayo Clinic did not find increased hemorrhage among pregnant women who had been diagnosed with CCM prior to their pregnancy.
 However, pregnancy is a time of intense physiologic changes for mother and baby, and the consequences of hemorrhage or seizure may be more complicated than in the non-pregnant state.

 Any patients with neurovascular problems and/or epilepsy are urged to have their pregnancy overseen by a high-risk obstetrician.
 Your obstetrician should work in close coordination with a neurologist or neurosurgeon that is familiar with your neurological history and who is knowledgeable about cavernous malformations and about epilepsy in pregnancy.